Ever been standing there, looking at someone directly in their eyes, knowing that you have a history together and forgetting their name?

 I tend to believe that much of our ‘forgetting’ is based on interference theory.
 Interference occurs when the learning of something new causes the forgetting of older material on the basis of competition between the two.
 Simply…we often have way too much on our mind.

 There is competition for our attention and competition in juggling far too many things at once.
 We are stressed out and this interferes with what and how we store these things.

 Forgetting also happens when things are also too similar to really distinguish between them.
 For example an event is difficult to remember if it is one of a number of similar events like what you ate for dinner last week.
 With so much on our ‘plate’ it is no wonder that these little details go by the wayside.

-Beverly’s Hot Tips For Building Resilience By Celebrating I Forgot Day:
+Beverly’s Hot Tips For Building Resilience, Foregetting Less and Celebrating I Forgot Day: